wavemaker/docs/learn/app-development/ui-design/themes.md

 **Themes** are style elements that work at the widget or UI component level.
 Themes help you provide a consistent look and feel to your application.

-In this document, see how to apply standard themes, and in the next section see how to import and apply custom themes.
+In this document, see how to apply standard themes, and in the next section, see how to import and apply custom themes.

 ## Applying Standard Themes